The Ultimate Guide to Hawaii’s Idyllic Island of Oahu

 But this U.S. State Monument is more than just the anchor to an iconic view.
 Visitors to Oahu can hike the interior of Diamond Head crater up to Fire Control Station Diamond Head at the summit.

-Built by the U.S. Army Corps of Engineers in 1908, the historic trail features tunnels, underground command posts, and steep switchbacks along the mile and a half journey to the top.
+Built by the U.S. Army Corps of Engineers in 1908, the historic trail features tunnels, underground command posts, and steep switchbacks along the mile-and-a-half journey to the top.

 It’s a challenging climb but not overly strenuous.
 Hikers who persevere are rewarded at the summit with dazzling views over Waikiki and all of downtown Honolulu.